AnonymouX47/term-image/docs/source/start/tutorial.rst

 The image has a resolution of **288x288 pixels**.

-.. note:: All the samples in this tutorial occured in a terminal window of **255 columns by 70 lines**.
+.. note:: All the samples in this tutorial occurred in a terminal window of **255 columns by 70 lines**.

 Creating an Instance
 --------------------

-Image instances can be created using the convinience functions :py:func:`~term_image.image.AutoImage`, :py:func:`~term_image.image.from_file` and :py:func:`~term_image.image.from_url`, which automatically detect the best style supported by the terminal emulator.
+Image instances can be created using the convenience functions :py:func:`~term_image.image.AutoImage`, :py:func:`~term_image.image.from_file` and :py:func:`~term_image.image.from_url`, which automatically detect the best style supported by the terminal emulator.